-Forward trades – buy or sell currency now, pay later
+Forward trades – buy or sell foreign currency now, pay later

 ✔ Currency exchange available in the majority of freely tradable currencies